albheim/rldc-flowsim/README.md

 ```
 after which you navigate to `localhost:6006` (or whatever tensorboard told you) to view the data.

+## Figures
+To generate the figures from the article the notebook `visualize.ipynb` was used.
+Remember to set the ray path and the trial id's for the data you want to plot.

 ## Python environment
 This is the python environment used to run the code.
 It will likely work with other versions, but is documented for completeness.
 ```